 A very pleasant place to visit and tour around, it is home to many superbly decorated temples with lovely scenic greenery.
 It has been untouched by civilization for many hundreds of years.
 This should be your first choice when you want to take a break from the city life of Bangkok.

 The private museum that collects different types of porcelain that produced during the Sukhothai kingdom including Sangkalok porcelains.
 You will walk through beautiful ancient porcelains and potteries that were made in different styles.

-Open in 1964, this museum contains numerous antiques from the Sukhothai Kingdom.
+Open in 1964, this museum contains a numerous of antiques from Sukothai Kingdom.
 The museum presents a good overview of the development of the Sukhothai style from the era of Khmer influence to the rise in popularity of the Ayutthaya style.

 There’s a lot more for you to explore around this old beautiful city but these are only the main attractions that you cannot miss!